 |State||Annual Mean Salary|

-Tools & Technologies Used by Pesticide Applicators
+What Tools & Technology do Pesticide Applicators Use?

-How to Become a Pesticide Applicator
+How do I Become a Pesticide Applicator?

 Are there Pesticide Applicators education requirements?